lit/lit-element/README.md

     attribute name determined according to the rules for the `attribute` propety option and the value of the property serialized using the rules from the `type` property option.
-    * `hasChanged`: Indicates if a property should be considered changed when it's set.
-    This function takes the `newValue` and `oldValue` and returns `true` if an update should be requested.
-If not present, a strict identity check is used.
+    * `hasChanged`: A function that indicates if a property should be considered changed when it is set.
+The function should take the `newValue` and `oldValue` and return `true` if an update should be requested.
-    This is useful if a property should be considered dirty only if some condition is met, like if a key of an object value changes.

   * **React to changes:** LitElement reacts to changes in properties and attributes by asynchronously rendering, ensuring changes are batched.
 This reduces overhead